roy-ganz/toql/guide/src/derive/mapping.md

 ## Exclusion
-To exclude fields from the query annotate it with `skip`.
+To exclude fields from mapping attribute them with `skip`.